peterhinch/micropython-async/TUTORIAL.md

 calculated by summing, for every other coro, the worst-case execution time between yielding to the scheduler.

-There is an experimental version of uasyncio presented [here](./FASTPOLL.md).
-This provides for callbacks which run on every iteration of the scheduler enabling a coro to wait on an event with much reduced latency.
-It is hoped that improvements to `uasyncio` will remove the need for this in future.
+The [fast_io](./FASTPOLL.md) version of `uasyncio` in this repo provides a way to ensure that stream I/O is polled on every iteration of the scheduler.
+It is hoped that official `uasyncio` will adopt code to this effect in due course.

 ###### [Contents](./TUTORIAL.md#contents)